• Skip to primary navigation

 Three pictures showing how to make Homemade Chocolate Turtles

-Normally, homemade turtles candy can be stored on the counter.
-But because these have bacon in them, they should be stored in an airtight container in your fridge.
+How do you store homemade turtles?
+Usually, homemade turtles candy can be stored on the counter.
+But because these have bacon, they should be stored in an airtight container in your fridge.

+Do I need to add the bacon?
 Not at all!
-You can make a traditional version of these turtles by simply omitting the bacon.
+You can make a traditional version of these turtles by omitting the bacon.

-Homemade chocolate bacon turtles will keep well for 1 week in the fridge.
+How long do bacon turtles last?
+Homemade chocolate bacon turtles will keep well in the fridge for one week.
 If you make them without the bacon, they will last for a very long time.

 Community Praise